-In the second quarter of 2017, the Bank continued to maintain appropriate liquidity by investing excess liquidity in liquid assets of very high quality - Level 1 assets.
-The average (consolidated) liquidity coverage ratio for the second quarter of 2017 was 122%, compared to an average ratio of 118% in the first quarter of 2017.
-There were no deviations from the limitations for this ratio recorded in the first half of 2017.
+In 2017, the Bank maintained appropriate liquidity by investing excess liquidity in liquid assets of very high quality - Level 1 assets.
+The average (consolidated) liquidity coverage ratio for the fourth quarter of 2017 was 118%.
+In 2017 there were no recorded deviations from these restrictions.

 The major factors affecting the liquidity coverage ratio results are composition of Bank sources and uses.
 High-Quality Liquid Assets ("HQLA") are Level 1 assets, which are typically highly negotiable and associated with low risk.
 These include cash, current accounts and deposits with central banks, debentures of sovereigns with a 0% risk weighting and debentures of the State of Israel.
-In the second quarter of 2017, the average balance of high-quality liquid assets amounted to NIS 41.8 billion, an increase from the first quarter, when the average balance amounted to NIS 40.0 billion.
 Cash outflows primarily consist of unsecured wholesale financing - deposits which corporations and financial institutions deposited with the Bank, as well as outflows with respect to exposure to derivatives.
 Cash inflows primarily consist of credit receipts and inflows with respect to exposure to derivatives.
-The average balance of net cash outflows in the second quarter of 2017 amounted to NIS 34.2 billion, similar to the first quarter.